|2||Tuolumne City, California|

 |7||Washington Park, Illinois|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Fort Worth air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Fort Worth is currently 2 times the WHO annual air quality guideline value

 Good 42 US AQI

 Good 12 US AQI

 |Thursday, Feb 9|